 Melbourne Water manages Melbourne’s water supply catchments, removes and treats most of Melbourne’s sewage and manages waterways, floodplains, environmental water reserve and major drainage systems for the region.
 Melbourne Water is also the waterway, drainage and floodplain management authority for the whole of the Port Phillip and Western Port region, and also as the manager of the environmental water reserve for this region.

-The Port Phillip & Westernport Catchment Management Authority is a community-based Board appointed by the Minister for Water that is responsible for the development and implementation of this Regional Catchment Strategy.
-Other core functions of the Authority include:
+The Port Phillip & Westernport Catchment Management Authority was a community-based Board appointed by the Minister for Water responsible for the development and implementation of the Regional Catchment Strategy.

-From 1st January 2022, the Port Phillip & Westernport Catchment Management Authority will be integrated into Melbourne Water.
-Melbourne Water will then take on the responsibilities of the Authority including coordinating and reporting on the implementation of this Regional Catchment Strategy.
+From 1st January 2022, the Port Phillip & Westernport Catchment Management Authority was integrated into Melbourne Water.
+Melbourne Water has now taken on the responsibilities of the Authority including coordinating and reporting on the implementation of this Regional Catchment Strategy.

 Parks Victoria is a statutory authority established to protect, conserve and enhance Parks Victoria managed land, including its natural and cultural values, for the benefit of the environment and current and future generations consistent with the Parks Victoria Act 2018.